 Iceland was such an interesting place for me, both literally and figuratively given all of the changes I was going through at the time.
 I was leaving a 10+ year career in financial services that I worked extremely hard for.
 I was celebrating a random birthday in my early 30s.
 And I was about to become a Stay-at-Home Mom.
-That last part is something I never thought I would say, much less do.
-(But, it turned out to be the best decision I’ve ever made.)
+Although it turned out to be the best decision ever, that last part is something I never thought I would say, much less do.
+So why not spend 3 days in Iceland to top it off?

-With Iceland’s wacky weather and landscape, it seemed like the perfect place for an impromptu girls’ weekend to celebrate such a weird, yet exciting time in my life.
-There aren’t many places that you can see huge waterfalls, geysers, volcanoes, and the merging of tectonic plates all at once.
-The insanely cheap flights at the time and all the buzz I was hearing about Iceland certainly were a factor too.
+With the wacky weather and landscape, a girls weekend in Iceland seemed like the perfect place to celebrate such a weird, yet exciting time in my life.
+There aren’t many places that you can see huge waterfalls, geysers, and volcanoes all at once.
+The insanely cheap flights at the time and the buzz I was hearing about Iceland were a factor too.

-While Iceland is a place many people explore with a 7-10 day drive around Ring Road, it’s certainly worth exploring in a shorter amount of time as well.
-With Icelandair offering multi-day layovers in Reykjavik, 3 days in Iceland is also the perfect amount of time to stop on your way to the next destination.
-Keep reading for a detailed guide on visiting Iceland for 3 days.
+Many people often associate Iceland with the 7-10 day drive around Ring Road.
+It’s certainly worth exploring in a shorter amount of time as well.
+The multi-day layovers offered in Reykjavik also make 3 days the perfect amount of time on your way to the next destination.
+Keep reading for a detailed guide for a long weekend in Iceland.

-Disclaimer: Toddling Traveler participates in affiliate programs.
+Disclaimer: Toddling Traveler participates in affiliate programs including Amazon Affiliates.
 That means we may earn a small commission for items purchases through our links, at no extra charge to you.

 How to Get to Iceland

-If you’re flying from the US, the answer to this is a little trickier now with WOW Air suddenly going out of business.
-When we went to Iceland in July of 2018, we were able to fly on WOW Air with a cheap flight from Pittsburgh. ($250 for a roundtrip, nonstop flight can barely get you to Florida from Pittsburgh, much less Europe.)
-The unfortunate part about WoW Air going out of business, aside from the price of flights to Iceland going up, is that many smaller cities like Pittsburgh now need a connecting flight to get there.
+If you’re flying from the US, getting to Iceland is a trickier with WOW Air out of business.
+When we visited Iceland in July of 2018, we were able to fly on WOW Air with a cheap flight from Pittsburgh. ($250 for a roundtrip, nonstop flight can barely get you to Florida from Pittsburgh, much less Europe.)
+Unfortunately, most cities now need a connecting flight to get to Iceland from the US.

 At the time this post was published, IcelandAir was offering nonstop flights from a few US locations to Reykjavik International Airport (KEF.)
 These airports include: Boston (BOS), Denver (DEN), New York (JFK), Newark (EWR), Orlando Sanford (SFB), Seattle-Tacoma (SEA) and Washington Dulles (IAD.)
-Fortunately, if you’re flying from other countries in Europe, there are still a number of options to get there as well.
+Fortunately, if you’re flying from Europe, there are still a number of nonstop flights available.

 Note: The Reykjavik Airport (KEF) is a little confusing when you arrive.
 For tax purposes, you can’t purchase anything from the departures area if you’re arriving and vice versa.
 Watch out for the signs, especially if you’re sleep deprived and needing coffee!

-With only 3 days in Iceland and the high price of rental cars, we opted to stay in Reykjavik as a base and leverage tour companies for sightseeing.
-If you’re staying in Reykjavik, there are several options to take a bus from the KEF airport to your hotel or another central destination in Reykjavik.
+We only had 3 full days in Iceland and a car rental from Reykjavik International Airport is fairly expensive.
+For that reason, we opted to stay in Reykjavik as a base and leverage tour companies for sightseeing.
+If you’re staying in Reykjavik, you can easily take a bus from KEF airport to your hotel.
 We opted to use Reykjavik Excursions to transport us via bus directly to the Blue Lagoon and then onto our hotel.
 We then booked a one way ticket from our hotel in Reykjavik back to the airport on our return, which was the most cost effective option at the time.

 If you choose to rent a car in Iceland, be aware that options can be somewhat limited during busy times like the summer.
-While we didn’t rent a car on this trip, you can find some options for discounted car rentals at Guide to Iceland.
-If you’re looking for a well known rental car agency, Enterprise has locations in Iceland at the KEF Airport and Reykjavik.
+While we didn’t rent a car on this trip, Guide to Iceland offers some discounted car rentals.
+Looking for a US based rental car agency in Reykjavik?
+Enterprise has locations in Iceland at the KEF Airport and Reykjavik.